squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 The proof is done by induction over the timestamp :g:`t`.
 The `induction` tactic also automatically introduces a case analysis over all the possible values for :g:`t`.
-The first case, where :g:`t = init`, is trivial, we direclty close it with :tacn:`auto`.
+The first case, where :g:`t = init` corresponds to first point of the execution trace where no protocol action happened, is trivial, we directly close it with :tacn:`auto`.
 The other cases correspond to the 3 different actions of the protocol.

 .. squirreltop:: all